-Why you’ll love this stir fry sauce:
+Why you’ll love this recipe

 - Soy sauce – Use regular Japanese soy sauce, like Kikkoman.
 It’s the foundation of stir-fry sauce.
+Reduced-sodium soy sauce or tamari also work well for this recipe.

 - Rice vinegar – A little bit of acid brightens the flavors, so it’s important to add vinegar.
 Rice vinegar is milder vinegar, and if you don’t have it, substitute apple cider vinegar.

-- Garlic – A must have ingredient for amazing stir fry sauce.
+- Garlic – A must have ingredient for amazing stir-fry sauce.
 Fresh garlic is good, but garlic paste works fine too.

 - Ginger – Fresh ginger, or ginger paste is essential in this sauce.
 Without its complex and aromatic flavors, this sauce is just not the same.